Kwai-Klear/KlearReasoner/README.md

 We observed that when training with a 32K sequence length, the model can still optimize stably even with actor_rollout_ref.actor.overlong_filter=False.
 However, if the maximum sequence length is reduced to 16K, training becomes highly unstable, regardless of whether GPPO or GRPO is used.

+**Our exploration of GPPO is still ongoing, so stay tuned.**

 ### Evaluation
-When we expand the inference budget to 64K and adopt **the YaRN method with a scaling factor of 2.5**. **Evaluation is coming soon, stay tuned.**
+When we expand the inference budget to 64K and adopt **the YaRN method with a scaling factor of 2.5**.

 The evaluation data for AIME24, AIME25, and HMMT2025 are available in our GitHub repository under the **benchmarks directory**.
 For LiveCodeBench, please download the data from the official website.